 We welcome dog owners to come work with us when their dogs are close to being ready to come home.
 Learn how we handle your dog and what we expect him to do.
 We are always ready to answer your questions and give any assistance you need after your dog has completed our program.
 We do not use harsh methods.
 We do not believe in mistreating dogs.

 We have thousands of acres of private land on which to train.
 Our grounds are loaded with wild quail, pheasants and Prairie Chickens.
-In the summer months, we train in the Nebraska sand hills and on a private ranch in South Dakota.
-The dogs are worked on WILD prairie chickens, wild quail and pen raised birds.
+In the summer months, we train in the Nebraska sand hills and on prairie grasslands in South Dakota.
+The dogs are worked on WILD prairie chickens, WILD quail, WILD pheasants and pen raised Chukar.
 Summer camp is great for exposing your dog to a lot of wild birds before the field trial or hunting season.
 Dogs are worked off horseback, four-wheelers, and off foot.
-This program includes conditioning, yard work and two months of training on wild birds.
+The Summer Camp program runs for two months and includes conditioning, yard work and training on wild birds.